Cloth Napkins 101: Best Fabrics, Sizes, and All You Need to Know

 Fabric napkins come in different sizes and types: The ideal size for dinner cloth napkins is typically around 19x19 inches square.
 Luncheon napkins range between 14-16 inches square, while cocktail napkins (aka beverage napkins) measure 5-10 inches square.

 If you've got kids, opt for a napkin size that's easy for them to handle.
-Of course, you can buy a smaller napkin for your kids and get a larger one of 19x19 inches for yourself.
+Of course, you can buy a smaller napkin -- say, a cocktail one -- for your kids and get a larger one of 19x19 inches for yourself.

 How do you select fabric colors and patterns?